Cybersecurity Awareness Tip – Phishing

-- Most phishing messages pretend to be from someone you know internally but from outside of our network.
+- Most phishing messages pretend to be from someone you know internally but in actuality come from outside of our network.
 For users with @fairfield.edu emails, if the [External] tag exists on the subject line, the message is from someone outside our organization.

 - Most links within a phishing email will really point towards odd external websites.
 Hover over any email links before clicking.
 Make sure the website URL makes sense for the request.